smhurf/lewagon_challenges/07-Data-Engineering/05-User-interface/01-Add-front-end/README.md

 We now have a live API allowing developers all over the world 🌍 to predict the fare amount for a taxi ride in New-York 🎉

-👉 Optionally, we may start from the correction of the `07-Data-Engineering/04-Predict-in-production/03-GCR-cloud-run` exercice 👌
+👉 Optionally, we may start from the correction of the `07-Data-Engineering/04-Predict-in-production/03-GCR-cloud-run` exercise 👌

 Now, we want to allow users all over the internet to be able to use our model in order to make a fare amount prediction, not just developers.